The UK is gearing up to hold a general election on Thursday.

 What happened at the last election, in 2017?

-They were again the two biggest parties in the 2017 vote but neither had enough MPs to form a majority government.
-The Conservatives were the biggest and they partnered with the Democratic Unionist Party (DUP) in order to win votes in the Commons.
+The Conservatives were the bigger of the two parties and formed a partnership with the Democratic Unionist Party DUP in order to win votes in the Commons.

 Since the election, the Conservatives and Labour have both lost MPs, while the Liberal Democrats have made gains.